-Forms of Behavioral Therapy as well as Mindfulness are evidenced-based treatments showing significant clinical benefits for those dealing with symptoms of ADHD and Executive Function Disorder.
-I focus on these treatments weaving them together through the ACT model.
-I also have on tap a plethora of tips, tricks and tools to offer education, therapy and coaching to individuals, groups and couples and therapists.
+Behavioral Therapies and Mindfulness are evidenced-based treatments for adult ADHD showing significant clinical benefits.
+I focus on these treatments and weave them together through the ACT model.
+I also have on tap tips, tricks and tools to offer education, therapy and coaching to individuals, groups, couples, and therapists.

 Walk and Talk Therapy

-Walk and talk is simply utilizing the aforementioned therapeutic methods while engaged in physical activity in a natural setting.
-It summons your best brain chemistry as a strength, often puts a behavior activation into real time practice and employs nature into the healing process.
+Walk and talk therapy is simply engaging in therapeutic methods alongside engaging in physical activity.
+It summons your best brain chemistry as a strength, often puts a desired behavior around movement into real time practice and employs the wide open space of nature into the healing process.
 It just makes sense.

 Sandplay therapy is a non-verbal, expressive therapeutic method developed by Swiss Jungian analyst Dora Kalff drawing from the work of Carl Jung, Margaret Lowenfeld, and Tibetan & Zen Buddhism.
 Jung, whose work provides the foundation for sandplay therapy, understood almost a hundred years ago that the mind and body were inextricably linked.
 In sandplay, this link is seen again and again in both the symbolic activity of the psyche and the embodied experience of healing and change.